Lyon tramway: Rhônexpress

 The route is served by 6 tram-trains, constructed by Swiss builder Stadler Rail.
 Its route consists of the existing T3 tram line, which is built with passing tracks to allow express service, and an 8.5 km new track extension from Meyzieu–ZI to the airport.
 Total length of track is 22 km needing approximately 30 minutes to go from Part-Dieu to the airport.
 Service runs from morning until last flight arrival, with departures every 15 minutes at peak times.

 Work began on 9 October 2008 and was completed 9 August 2010.
 The Conseil général of the Rhône department franchised the operation rights for 30 years to Rhônexpress, a consortium including Vinci SA (28.2%), Veolia Transport (28.2%), Vossloh Infrastructure Service (4.2%), Cegelec Centre Est (2,8%) and the Caisse des dépôts et consignations.
 Unlike the Lyon tramways, the Rhônexpress is not run by TCL.
 Stadler's Tangos are used as rolling stock.

 Map

 Rolling stock

-The TCL fleet is composed of 106 articulated Alstom Citadis X02 vehicles.
+The TCL fleet is composed of 107 articulated Alstom Citadis X02 vehicles.
 73 Citadis 302s, numbered N°801 - 873, were built between 2000 and 2009, and serve on lines T1, T2, T5, T6 and T7.
 34 Citadis 402s, numbered N°874 - 906, were built between 2012 and 2020, and serve on lines T3 and T4.
 In August 2021, it was announced that Alstom will supply 35 additional Citadis trams to Lyon.
 These will be identical to the fifteen 43-metre trams delivered in 2020 and 2021, which feature a redesigned nose for better visibility and driving comfort.

 Six Stadler Tango vehicles are used for the Rhônexpress service.

 Development projects

-Four tram lines are being studied for getting started by 2026: